HaitaoMao/SOGA/README.md

 | DANE      | LAMBDA_SINGLE（weight on the adversarial loss) | 5         | 3         | 5            | 5            |
 | UDAGCN    | path_len                                       | 10        | 10        | 5            | 4            |

+The best hyperparameter on the macro-AUC score are:

 | Model     | tuning parameter                        | DBLP->ACM | ACM->DBLP | ACM-D->ACM-S | ACM-S->ACM-D |
 | --------- | --------------------------------------- | --------- | --------- | ------------ | ------------ |